ErpNetDocs/webclient/wms-worker/unpack.md

 ![LU selection](pictures/unpack-lu.png)

-The system will open a screen with a list of the availability in this LU.
+The system will list of the availability in this LU.

 ![LU availability](pictures/unpack-availability.png)